maricons/maricons/README.md

 # 🌸 Hi there!
 Welcome to my GitHub 🌸

 Hi!
 I'm Constanza, a developer from Chile 🇨🇱 with a passion for bringing ideas to life through code.

 I love crafting meaningful projects, whether it's building mobile apps or creating web platforms.

-Beyond coding, I have a knack for design and enjoy working in Figma creating simple wireframes to detailed,
-high-fidelity prototypes.
-It's all about blending creativity with functionality to deliver great UX :3.
+Beyond coding, I have a knack for design and enjoy working in Figma creating simple wireframes to detailed, high-fidelity prototypes.
+It's all about blending creativity with functionality to deliver great UX.
 Take a look around to discover some of the exciting projects I've been working on.
 Let’s dive in! 💻✨
 <br><br>
 <div style="background-color: #333; color: white; padding: 30px; border-radius: 15px; text-aling: center;">